 “Not a penny of taxpayers’ money should be paid while these allegations hang over [the bank].”

 • Sign the ‘Sack Sachs’ petitionLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.